re-re-code/25s-MatDataSci-Tohoku/4-syllabus/syllabus.md

 * 80–89: A
 * 90–100: AA

- Course is graded on 100 points basis
+ The course is graded on a 100-point basis
 * Two Assignments = 10 points each = 20 pts
 * Two Project Updates (oral presentations) =  10 pts each = 30 pts
 * Final Report (including oral presentation) = 30 pts